jl4282/ModestWear/README_KATIE.md

 - [x] Grunt: 1 point - run `grunt`
 - [x] JSHint: 1 point - again, run `grunt`
 - [x] CSS Preprocessor: less (public/stylesheets/style.less): 1 point - also run by running `grunt`
 - [x] Client Side JS Library: Angular: 2 point - although this was already implemented, I still needed to learn how Angular worked and figure out the code structure to implement the Search, Outfits, forms, and edit the Styles feature.
-I'm including the ng core model, ngRoute and angular-md in this, which I think should give me 2 points.
+I'm including the _ng core_ model, _ngRoute_ and _angular-md_ in this, which I think should give me 2 points.
 - [x] Client Side Validation: Angular Validation: 1 point

 Grunt (1) + JSHint (1) + Less (1) + Angular (2) + Angular Validation (1) = 6

+##### Things That I Didn't Get To / Next Steps:
+- [ ] Following - Allowing the user to keep track of other people's users, outfits, and styles.
+- [ ] Automate the running of the scraping algorithms - Every so often, continuously check if there is new clothing on the sites of the scraping algorithms, to keep the clothing current.

 ## Modules / Concepts
 - [Grunt](http://gruntjs.com/) - Automate running the scraping algorithm
 - [JSHint](http://jshint.com/) - Make sure that the coding style is up to par